duke-libraries/rdr/README.md

 ### rdr application

-4. this repo ([DUL RDR](https://github.com/duke-libraries/rdr)) is included as a submodule in rdr-vagrant, so it should be included already.
+4. This repo ([rdr](https://github.com/duke-libraries/rdr)) is included as a submodule in rdr-vagrant, so the folder and files are there already.

+   However, we need to specify that we will be using the *develop* branch.

+   move to the *rdr* folder `cd rdr`

+   specify the branch `git checkout develop`

+   move back to the *rdr-vagrant* folder `cd ..`

 5. shell into vagrant box
 `vagrant ssh`